joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

     GBIF_EMAIL=me@myemail.com

-Save it and restart R. Now you will be able to use `rgbif` download functionality without having to enter your login credentials everytime.
+Save it and restart R. Now you will be able to use `rgbif` download functionality without having to enter your login credentials every time.

 ### Quick searches